ermiasgelaye/Python-challenge/README.md

   * [Analysis output](PyParagraph/Analysis/pyParagraph_output.txt)

   ## PyBank

-  In this challenge a python script created to analyze financial data of a company and give an output.
+In this challenge, a python script created to analyze the financial data of a company and give an output.
 The dataset [budget data](PyBank/Resources/budget_data.csv) is composed of two columns: `Date` and `Profit/Losses`.

  ![PyBank](Images/Budget.gif)

- The [main script](PyBank/main.py) analyzes, and create an out put in PyBank [Analysis](PyBank/Analysis/pyBank_output.txt) sub-folder.
+The [main script](PyBank/main.py) analyzes, and create an output in PyBank [Analysis](PyBank/Analysis/pyBank_output.txt) sub-folder.

   The code looks as follows: